thoughtbot/ruby-science/release/ruby-science.md

 ### Next Steps

-* When pulling dependency resolution up into a higher level class, check that class to make sure it doesn't become a [Large Class](#large-class) because of all the logic surrounding dependency resolution.
+* When pulling dependency resolution up into a higher level class, check that class to make sure it doesn't become a [large class](#large-class) because of all the logic surrounding dependency resolution.
-* If a class is suffering from [Divergent Change](#divergent-change) because of new or modified dependencies, try moving dependency resolution further up the stack to a container class whose sole responsibility is managing dependencies.
+* If a class is suffering from [divergent change](#divergent-change) because of new or modified dependencies, try moving dependency resolution further up the stack to a container class whose sole responsibility is managing dependencies.
-* If methods contain [Long Parameter Lists](#long-parameter-list), consider wrapping up several dependencies in a [Parameter Object](#introduce-parameter-object) or Fascade.
+* If methods contain [long parameter lists](#long-parameter-list), consider wrapping up several dependencies in a [parameter object](#introduce-parameter-object) or facade.

 # Replace Subclasses with Strategies

 Subclasses are a common method of achieving reuse and polymorphism, but inheritance has its drawbacks.
-See [Composition Over Inheritance](#composition-over-inheritance) for reasons why you might decide to avoid an inheritance-based model.
+See [composition over inheritance](#composition-over-inheritance) for reasons why you might decide to avoid an inheritance-based model.

 During this refactoring, we will replace the subclasses with individual strategy